 9. Indulge in a spa getaway

 Scotland is home to many a spa break, pamper day and luxury getaway in extravagant locations up and down the country.
 Treat yourself to a spa day, or a night or two away, to enjoy luxurious spa treatments, decadent afternoon tea, enchanting views and a truly tranquil atmosphere.
-Some popular spots are the Old Course Resort & Spa in St Andrews, Stobo Castle in Peebles, and Knock Castle Hotel & Spa in Crieff, but there are hundreds more that offer indulgent treatments to enjoy.
+Some popular spots are the Old Course Resort & Spa in St Andrews and Knock Castle Hotel & Spa in Crieff, but there are hundreds more that offer indulgent treatments to enjoy.

 10. Experience a Common Riding in the Scottish Borders